Director of Graduate Studies

 Email: d dot wright dot 3 at warwick dot ac dot uk

 I joined the University in 2008 and, following a year teaching in the Sociology department, joined the Centre in 2009.
 Before coming to Warwick I completed five years of post-doctoral research with the ESRC's centre for research into socio-cultural change, CRESC, based at the Open University in Milton Keynes.
 My PhD - a study of work in the UK retail book trade - was awarded by the University of Nottingham in 2004.
 I helped co-found and launch our MA programme in Global Media and Communication in 2010.

 My interests are in the sociology of culture, the cultural industries, popular culture and cultural taste.
-My latest book, published by Palgrave in July 2015, is Understanding Cultural Taste and I'm currently developing research projects on the meaning and politics of cultural work, 'computational cultural policy' and cultural participation.
+My latest book, published by Palgrave in July 2015, is Understanding Cultural Taste and I'm currently developing research projects on 'computational cultural policy' and 'monumentalising popular culture'.
 I was a member of a team of researchers that conducted an inquiry into British tastes, published as Culture, Class, Distinction in 2009 and I retain an interest in debates about 'cultural omnivorousness', and in international comparative work on the social patterns of taste.

 Teaching and supervision

-This year I'll be teaching Cultural Theory, a core module on the MA in International Cultural Policy and Management, the new Understanding Cultural Work option module and co-ordinating the Major Project seminar series.
+This year I'll be teaching Cultural Theory, a core module on the MA in International Cultural Policy and Management in the Autumn term and the Understanding Cultural Work option module in the Spring Term.

 I'd be interested in supervising future research projects on cultural consumption, taste, popular culture and cultural work.